WhitespaceVentures/eamli-operator-docs/QuickStart.md

 This is your own public domain, that you will use to serve the eamli platform on (eg `example.com`)

-#### TLS certificate

-If you want to serve eamli using TLS (`https://`), you will need to create a new TLS secret.

-Download your domain TLS certificate and key files, and save them as `tls.cert` and `tls.key`.
-Then create a new TLS secret with:

-    $ oc -n eamli create secret tls eamli-public-tls --cert=tls.cert --key=tls.key

 ### Namepsace

 Create a new namespace for eamli an its related services to live in.